 When I signed up for Explain Everything, it gave me the option to start with a blank canvas or a preset template.
 The other option is attaching a file, which you can use if you already have some information you’d like to place on your jam board.

 Explain Everything has a wide range of education-focused templates.
-The class activities section includes templates that will suit younger students, such as the one pictured below, while other templates in the planning area are more suitable for older students, such as the “author’s purpose” template for English classes.
+The class activities section includes templates that are suitable for younger students, such as the one pictured below, while other templates in the planning area are more suitable for older students, such as the “author’s purpose” template for English classes.

 Running a session with Explain Everything.
-Image: Tech.co
+Source: Tech.co

 Figma is a collaborative platform designed for digital design teams, who make things like user interfaces for websites and apps – and it has an online whiteboard available called FigJam, which is ideal for design teams who need a space to collaborate.